 Cost: Why is it Expensive?

-Upon checking the alder material’s cost per board foot, it’s obvious that this wood type is competitively priced.
+When I review the current pricing of alder per board foot, I find it competes well with other high-quality woods, often leaning towards the pricier side.
 This price range is high due to its suitability for different applications and wood grades.

 Benefits of Alder in the Environment